Alcibiades-Capital/valorem-website/site/_docs/options-litepaper.md

 last_modified_at: 2022-12-22 00:00:00 +01
 title: Valorem Options Litepaper
 usemathjax: true
-description: This paper outlines Valorem Options, an oracle-free, permissionless, underwriting system and clearinghouse for ERC20 token options.
+description: This paper outlines Valorem Options, an oracle-free, permissionless, clearing and settling system for options on ERC20 tokens.
 ---

 ## Introduction

-In this paper, we present [Valorem](https://valorem.xyz/) Options, an option contract underwriting system and clearinghouse implemented for the [Ethereum Virtual Machine](https://ethereum.github.io/yellowpaper/paper.pdf).
+In this paper, we present [Valorem](https://valorem.xyz/) Options, an option contract clearing and settling system implemented for the
+[Ethereum Virtual Machine](https://ethereum.github.io/yellowpaper/paper.pdf).
-The design of the Valorem Options protocol aims to provide superior flexibility when compared with existing options protocols, by removing price oracles, reliance on existing DeFi primitives, and premium value assumptions.
+The design of the Valorem Options protocol aims to provide superior flexibility and execution costs when compared with existing options protocols, by removing price oracles, reliance on existing DeFi primitives, and premium value assumptions.
 Valorem Options are settled physically using a novel fair settlement algorithm.
 The protocol can interact directly with any pair of non-rebasing,